 To add some applications to the group list first all your applications from the WVD Image.

-Get-RdsStartMenuApp -TenantName $myTenantName -HostPoolName $myHostPoolName -AppGroupName $myNewAppGroupName | Select-Object FriendlyName,FilePath,IconPath,IconIndex | Format-Table
+#Get All Applications Get-RdsStartMenuApp -TenantName $myTenantName -HostPoolName $myHostPoolName -AppGroupName $myNewAppGroupName | Select-Object FriendlyName,FilePath,IconPath,IconIndex | Format-Table

 Select which one you like to publish and modify variables in the next PowerShell code and ensure that you get only one application to the application list now.

+#Get only one Application $newAppName = "Wordpad" $newAppDescription = "You can write everything!"
 Get-RdsStartMenuApp -TenantName $myTenantName -HostPoolName $myHostPoolName -AppGroupName $myNewAppGroupName | Select-Object FriendlyName,FilePath,IconPath,IconIndex | Where-Object { $_.FriendlyName -eq $newAppName } | Format-Table

 Now you can create the application with next line of codes.